mapninja/CV/README.md

 ### References
   On Request
 ____
-### Objective
+### Objectives
-  To allow researchers, scholars and do-gooders to do more meaningful work by helping them investigate, quantify and solve spatial problems with technology, and to be always doing something at least moderately amazing
+* To allow researchers, scholars and do-gooders to do more meaningful work by helping them investigate, quantify and solve spatial problems with technology.
+* To concern myself with issues of import to academic researchers, from building information literacy skills programs tailored to cutting-edge use of geospatial data and technologies, to issues of discovery, access and persistence of the data sources and products of research and teaching in Higher Education.
+* To surround myself with people smarter than myself.
+* To always be doing something at least moderately amazing.
+* To elevate the work of impactful, brilliant people.

 ____
 ### Expertise
  * Over 20 years of experience using Geographic Information Systems and geotechnology for research and teaching, the last 3 spent as Stanford University's Geospatial Swiss Army Knife, the previous 10 at Yale University.